chilam27/Stock_Price_Prediction/README.md

 </p>

 - The last thing I tried to do with the project is to predict the next 30 days of the closing price of the HSBC stock.
 I used the code from Krish's YouTube video to perform this prediction.
-The steps for preparing the data (such as reshaping) and applying the input data set into the model is very similar as I did above.
-The only differnce for this part was adding the logic of continue to add the new price prediction into the input data set and make it keep predicting on a loop.
+The steps for preparing the data (such as reshaping) and applying the input data set into the model are very similar as I did above.
+The only difference for this part was adding the logic of continuing to add the new price prediction into the input data set and make it keep predicting on a loop.
 In the end, the output of predictions looked like the figure below.

 <p align="center">
   <img width="700" height="400" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f24.png">